AlexeyKopchinskiy/Portfolio-project-3-new/README.md

 7. Enhanced Console Output:
     * Headers, tasks, and priorities are formatted with colors and underlining for a visually appealing and user-friendly experience.
+    * Option `9` clears console and displays the main menu

 ### How to Navigate